dvlab-research/3DSSD/README.md

 ### Performance and Model Zoo

-Some pretrained models including 3DSSD and PointRCNN are listed below, which are trained on 3712 samples and evaluated on 3769 samples.
-The performance on validation set is as follows:
+The results reported in paper are trained on *4 NVIDIA Tesla V100 (32G) GPUs* with batch-size 4 for each.
+The training GPU memory requirement is close to 26G.
+For less GPU memory cost and faster training process, two extra tiny versions of 3DSSD are provided.
+Some pretrained models are provided here as well as their performance on KITTI validation set.

 <table>
     <thead>